Galileo Test Finder

 UI Design

-The color scheme had already been established in the Galileo platform.
-I adhered to their UI patterns when creating the Test Finder page.
+The design system had already been established in the Galileo platform.
+I adhered to their UI patterns when creating the Test Finder page and created new components based off from the design system.
 Unfortunately, Galileo did not support accessibility features.

 Mid-Fidelity Prototype

 During the mid-fidelity prototype process, I got to interact with multiple employees ranging from user researcher, product managers, developers, and design managers.
-I searched out for design patterns across different products for consistency is design system.
+I searched out for design patterns across different products for consistency when creating new components.
 This was a process where features were added, deleted, re-arranged, and re-created.
-Several categories in side menus were constantly discussed whether to put them in “More Option” section in the list.
+Several categories in side menus were constantly discussed whether to put them in “More Option” section in the list, because some of them were considered ‘action item’ instead of being a page.

 High Fidelity Prototype

 This represents the final iteration of the project that has been developed.
 With this version, I conducted user testing with a total of four users, each representing a different user level.
-Their reactions were overwhelmingly positive, expressing excitement about using Test Finder in the future.
-Over the course of two months, the high-fidelity process involved constant iteration, refinement, and collaborative interaction with users, developers, designers, and product managers
+Their reactions were positive with good reviews.
+Over the course of two months, the high-fidelity process involved constant iteration, refinement, and collaborative interaction with users, developers, designers, and product managers.

 Finally…